JonahBKing/CFB_prediction_ML_20250520/README.md

 - Predict college football outcomes
 - Predict college football outcomes against the spread

+## I need data that has

+- Team data for each week
+- Offense stats/defense stats (weighted based on past opponents) (maybe FPI?)
+- Previous and upcoming opponent strength
+- Past coach performance metric
+- Player statistics (at least for top performers to input when people are out)

 ## My machine learning will use:

 - Past outcomes